ClojureBridgeLondon/workshop-content-gitbook/additional-projects/clacks-messages.md

 # Working with another language

 Thanks to a flexible design with no side effects or side causes then its really easy to replace the English language alphabet with another language that can be encoded into Clack codes.
-So languages based on the greek, latin or cyrilic alphabet could be send if a suitable alphabet with clack codes is supplied.
+So languages based on the greek, latin or cyrillic alphabet could be send if a suitable alphabet with clack codes is supplied.

 # Summary

 We were quite happy with the code produced in this dojo.
 The code is pretty readable we believe and we have taken a fairly simple approach to the design.
 In hindsight we could have made the code even easier if we had tested out the map data structure a little more and used a string character for each letter in the alphabet.

-Working in an editor attached to a REPL worke well (Vim in this case, but not relevant to the development of the code).
+Working in an editor attached to a REPL worked well (Vim in this case, but not relevant to the development of the code).
 The behaviour of the code was tested with almost every expression, so we gained a good understanding of each line of code.

 There are ideas to take this further and show a visual representation of a message passing through a chain of clack tower, showing how the message would pass through the system at a human speed.
-This woud assume a fixed time to show a clacks between each clack tower and a minimum level of speed by the human part of the clacks tower.
+This would assume a fixed time to show a clacks between each clack tower and a minimum level of speed by the human part of the clacks tower.

 No REPL's were harmed in the making of this code, although one REPL was heavily used.